Case File nº221: Kabukicho: Anime

 The original anime television series by Production I.G was announced on August 9, 2018.
-The series is directed by Ai Yoshimura and written by Taku Kishimoto, with Toshiyuki Yahagi handling character designs.
-Takurō Iga is composing the music.
-It premiered on October 11, 2019 on the Animeism programming block on MBS, TBS, and BS-TBS.
-Ego-Wrappin' performed the series' opening theme song "CAPTURE", while Lozareena performed the series' ending theme song "Hyakuoku Kōnen".
-Huwie Ishizaki will perform the series' second ending theme song "Parade".
-The series will run for two cours.
-Funimation has licensed the series for a simuldub.
+The series was directed by Ai Yoshimura and written by Taku Kishimoto, with Toshiyuki Yahagi responsible for the character designs.
+Takurō Iga composed the music.
+The series ran for two cours, with the half airing from October 11 to December 27, 2019 on the Animeism programming block on MBS, TBS, and BS-TBS.
+The second half aired from January 10 to March 27, 2020.
+Ego-Wrappin' performed the series' opening theme song "CAPTURE", while Lozareena performed the series' first ending theme song "Hyakuoku Kōnen".
+Huwie Ishizaki performed the series' second ending theme song "Parade".
+Funimation licensed the series for a SimulDub.

 Prior to the show being announced, it was known as Kabukicho no Yatsu (That Man in Kabukicho).

 A six-episode OVA series was released on August 26, 2020.
 It centers on Moriarty's background and the release included the original pilot video and audio commentaries made by the main cast.

 Manga

-A manga version is serialized in Monthly Comic Garden and written by Kinu Mizukoshi.
+A manga version was serialized in Monthly Comic Garden and written by Kinu Mizukoshi.
 It was released on January 4, 2020.

 Novel

-As of 2019 a novel version will be serialized by Kadokawa Shoten under the Kadokawa Bunko novel label, which will have an original story.
+A novel version was serialized by Kadokawa Shoten under the Kadokawa Bunko novel label, which features an original story.

 Web radio

 A web radio show, known as Kabukicho Pipecat Radio, aired its first radio episode on October 9, 2019.
-It is hosted by Junichi Suwabe and Tatsumaru Tachibana.
+It was hosted by Junichi Suwabe and Tatsumaru Tachibana.